Radiology ST1 Application Process

 The application form itself for radiology is fairly straightforward.
 You are required to enter your details and provide references, ensuring that you meet the eligibility criteria.
 Full person specification can be found on the Royal College of Radiologists website on the Specialty Recruitment page.
-The 2017 person specification is below:
+The 2018 person specification can be found by clicking here.

 Once your application is submitted, applicants pass through several stages of competition including longlisting, shortlisting, the Specialty Recruitment Assessment (SRA) and interviews.
-Below is the timeline for the 2017/2018 application process.
+Below is the expected timeline for the 2018/2019 application process.

 All applicants who are longlisted will be invited to take the Specialty Recruitment Assessment (SRA).
 This is an online examination (taken at Pearson VUE centres across the UK) that has been adopted by multiple specialties in recruitment, to include General Practice, Psychiatry, Opthalmology, Neurosurgery and Radiology.
 It is a two part examination consisting of clinical scenarios (75 minutes) and professional dilemmas (110 minutes).
 The clinical scenarios cover a range of medical, surgical and specialist subjects.
 The format of this part of the examination is multiple choice questions (MCQs) and extended matching questions (EMQs).
 For MCQs, you will have a choice of around 5 answers.
 For EMQs, there will be a longer list of possible answers, to which you have to match a series of one to three questions.
 The examination will test your knowledge to the standard which is expected of a Foundation Year 2 doctor.
 Hence, you should not have to stress about revising for this test to the extent you may have for your medical finals, but brushing up on a few areas you feel week on is certainly worthwhile!
 It is noteworthy that the clinical scenarios section is 75 minutes long and consists of 86 questions, so you need to be able to recognise things very quickly – you don’t have much thinking time!
 If you are unsure, it is worth going to the next question and going back later (which is easily done on the electronic system) to re-attempt the question.